sagemath/git-developer-guide/developer/coding_in_other.rst

 GAP
 ===

-(The first version of this chapter was written by David Joyner.)

 Wrapping a GAP function in Sage is a matter of writing a program in Python that uses the pexpect interface to pipe various commands to GAP and read back the input into Sage.
 This is sometimes easy, sometimes